bryanlancy/BouncerBot/README.md

     ```

 1. Use the command `npm install` to download all required node modules
 1. Use the command `node index.js` to start the bot :robot:
+    > The message `BouncerBot - Online` will print to
+    > the console when the bot successfully comes online

 ## Command Reference
 - Type `~help` or `~h` for a list of more commands